dan-bailey/learning-log/README.md

 ## April 5, 2023
 Thought I had everything dialed-in and ready to go with my Todoist/Twitter script, but I'm getitng some errors re: tweet length.
 Guess what I learned today?
 Emoji count as more than one character.
 Ooops.
 Going to have to tweak some stuff with the line length calculations.
 Blasting through more AZ-900 certification prep today, too.

+## April 6, 2023
+Got that python script working as-planned.
+Did a bunch of AZ-900 studying today.

+## April 7, 2023
+More AZ-900 studying.

+## April 8, 2023
+Mom in hospital after a fall in her basement.
+No studying today.

+## April 9, 2023
+Digging in to making my WP Littlefoot plugin for handling footnotes.

 # to-do list
 Here's the shortlist of the things that I'm curious about and/or about to tee-up and start stuffing my brain with:
 * potentially getting an MBA